Looking For Something Florida Keys Related?

 Registration for this well known Florida race is limited to only 1,500 entrants.
 In 2012, they implemented online registration for the first time.
 This was so successful, that registration for the Seven Mile Bridge Run was closed within 6 minutes.

-There is also an entrance fee and the revenue generated from this Florida Keys race is donated to schools and athletic groups throughout the Middle Keys.
+There is an entrance fee and the revenue generated from this Florida Keys race was donated to schools and athletic groups throughout the Middle Keys.
 Since the race began in 1982, hundreds of thousands of dollars have been presented to various organizations in the

 Marathon Florida area.

 The Seven Mile Bridge Run is broken down into different categories of winners.
 They are the top 3 male and female overall winners, male and female overall Master, Grand Master, and Senior Master winners.
 The winners in these classifications are not eligible for the age group awards.

 Age group awards are broken down by men and women, and are as follows: 12 and under, 13-18, 19-24, 25-29, 30-34, 35-39, 40-44, 45-49, 50-54, 55-59, 60-65, 65-69, 70-74, 75-79 and 80 & over.

 There is also a wheelchair division with first, second and third place winners honored.
 The awards are presented immediately after the race, but the participants must be present to receive their prize.